 For most people, the consumption of food and liquid comes naturally.
 We are motivated to consume different foods and liquids for a number of reasons.
 Two of these reasons are to reduce hunger or thirst (ensuring our survival) and to experience the pleasurable tastes of some foods and liquids.
 Some children, however, never or rarely appear hungry or thirsty and may not consume an adequate amount of food or liquid to grow or remain hydrated.
-Other children consume only a very limited number of foods, which can result in a nutritional deficiencies or can only consume foods at a texture below what would be considered age appropriate.
+Other children consume only a very limited number of foods, which can result in nutritional deficiencies, or can only consume foods at a texture below what would be considered age appropriate.

 Current findings suggest that up to 75% of children diagnosed with autism will have some type of feeding difficulty, including the feeding problems mentioned above.
-The feeding difficulties children with autism commonly experience include eating a limited variety of foods, difficulties consuming foods at an age appropriate texture, and at the most severe level, refusing to consume all food.
-Some children with autism may also be selective with how foods are prepared, only eat from specific plates or when certain utensils are present or engage in undesirable behaviors during meals.
+The feeding difficulties children with autism commonly experience include eating a limited variety of foods, difficulties consuming foods at an age-appropriate texture, and at the most severe level, refusing to consume all food.
+Some children with autism may also be selective with how foods are prepared, only eat from specific plates or when certain utensils are present, or engage in undesirable behaviors during meals.

 In 1943, Leo Kanner was the first to describe common characteristics in individuals with autism.
 Two of these characteristics include engaging in restrictive and repetitive behaviors.
 Some parents and professionals may believe that feeding problems are just another facet of, or a result of, the tendency of children with autism to have a restrictive number of behaviors or interests.
 Because of this, they may not seek services to treat a child’s feeding problems.
 However, centers that specialize in the assessment and treatment of pediatric feeding difficulties provide services to just as many or more children not diagnosed with autism with the same feeding problems as children diagnosed with autism.